“The health of the eye seems to demand a horizon. We are never tired, so long as we can see far enough.”

 Here we are again.
 Up against a deadline.
-Self-imposed, but still honored.
-By oneself on oneself.
+Self-imposed, yet honored.
+By oneself for oneself.

 When the task is complete, I’ll touch the top of the Daruma doll, a birthday gift from Maggie.

 Every week since, a new post.
-It’s not that the doll, a likeness of Bodhidharma, gave me the idea; rather, it’s become a touchstone, a trinket of encouragement.
+It’s not that the roly-poly doll, a likeness of Bodhidharma, gave me the idea; rather, it’s become a touchstone, a geegaw of encouragement.

-Every week, good or bad, a new post.
+Every week, good or bad, another post.
 In fact, the badder the better.
-Breaking up with perfectionism.
+I’m breaking up with perfectionism.
 Consistency over quality.
-Just do it, as the Swoosh instructs.
-Continue reading Opening Still
+Just do it, the Swoosh instructs.
+Continue reading Still in the Chair

-I get annoyed when someone says, “I’m on a spiritual path,” even though I, too, am on a spiritual path.
+I get annoyed when someone says, “I’m on a spiritual path.”

 I’m not against paths.
-As a walker and hiker, I appreciate well-marked trails.
-I’m grateful for those who created, cleared, and maintain the pathways along which I tread.
-Though I love the thought of bushwhacking, my nonexistent sense of direction (and several adventures involving being lost in the woods after dark) has convinced me of the usefulness of paths, as well as maps.
+As a devout walker and hiker, I appreciate well-marked trails.
+I’m grateful for those who cleared and maintain the pathways along which I tread.
+Though I love the thought of bushwhacking, my poor sense of direction (and having got lost in the woods after dark) has convinced me of the usefulness of paths, as well as maps.
 Continue reading Why I Dislike the Term “Path”

 I walk to the law school library to see if the Ruth Bader Ginsburg memorial is still there.
 It isn’t.
-Only a few bouquets of fresh flowers where all the photos, notes, drawings, flowers and candles had been.
+Only a few fresh bouquets where all the photos, notes, drawings, flowers and candles had been.

-I sit at a picnic table and wait for something to happen—a scene of some sort.
+Sitting at a picnic table, I wait for something to happen—a scene of some sort.
 Big drops of rain begin to fall.
-Not many, but enough to make the ink run on the page.
+Not many, but enough to make the ink run on the notebook’s lined page.
 Not enough to make me run for cover.
 Not yet.
 Continue reading RBG and the Bugs